History Taster Day on Lady Margaret Beaufort - 'The mother of all Tudors'

 Theme and content

-The 2019 History Taster Day will be themed around Lady Margaret's life and legacy, as well as the study of gender history, with sessions given by Christ's historians, the chance to chat with current students studying history and a guided tour of the College.
-The event will also include a skills workshop for applicants to history and plenty of opportunities to ask questions.
+The History Taster Series is themed around Lady Margaret's life and legacy, as well as the study of gender history, with sessions given by Christ's historians, the chance to chat with current students studying history and a virtual tour of the College.
+The event also normally includes a skills workshop for applicants to History and plenty of opportunities to ask questions.

-Visiting students are responsible for getting themselves to Cambridge for taster days, however we provide travel information and a college map:
+Visiting students are responsible for getting themselves to Cambridge for in-person taster days, however we provide travel information and a map of the college:

-The exact timetable has yet to be confirmed, but as a guide, we normally start at about 10.30 or 11am and finish at about 4 or 4.30pm.
-Lunch is provided (free of charge) and for students travelling a long way limited accommodation is normally available at Christ's on the night before on a first come, first served basis.
+For students travelling a long way, limited accommodation is normally available at Christ's on the night before the taster day on a first come, first served basis.